PandacubeFr/PandaLib/Readme.md

 modules are made open source so they can be used by other developpers.
 Each of them provides different functionalities that are detailed in their respective Readme file (if any).

-- `pandalib-util` General purpose utility and helper classes
+- `pandalib-util` General purpose utility and helper classes;
-- `pandalib-chat` A chat API working on top of the Adventure API
+- `pandalib-chat` A chat API working on top of the Adventure API;
-- `pandalib-db` An ORM working with a MySQL server through JDBC
+- `pandalib-db` An ORM working with a MySQL server through JDBC;
-- `pandalib-permissions` A general purpose permission system
+- `pandalib-permissions` A general purpose permission system;
-- `pandalib-reflect` A reflection wrapper to make reflective operation easier
+- `pandalib-reflect` A reflection wrapper to make reflective operation easier;
-- `pandalib-netapi` A poorly designed, but working TCP network library
+- `pandalib-netapi` A poorly designed, but working TCP network library;
-- `pandalib-net` A better-designed, packet-based TCP network library (still in development)
+- `pandalib-net` A better-designed, packet-based TCP network library (still in development);
-- `pandalib-players-standalone` A library to handle classes representing online or offline player
+- `pandalib-players-standalone` A library to handle classes representing online or offline player;
-- `pandalib-players-permissible` An extension of `pandalib-players-standalone` with support for the permission system `pandalib-permissions`
+- `pandalib-players-permissible` An extension of `pandalib-players-standalone` with support for the permission system `pandalib-permissions`;
+- `pandalib-commands` A command manager working on top of [Brigadier](https://github.com/Mojang/brigadier);
-- `pandalib-core` A catch-all module for some helper classes that didn’t have their own module yet
+- `pandalib-core` A catch-all module for some helper classes that didn’t have their own module yet;
-- `pandalib-bungee` Utility and helper classes to use in Bungeecord plugins
+- `pandalib-bungee` Utility and helper classes to use in Bungeecord plugins;
-- `pandalib-bungee-permissions` Integration of the permission system `pandalib-permissions` into Bungeecord
+- `pandalib-bungee-permissions` Integration of the permission system `pandalib-permissions` into Bungeecord;
-- `pandalib-bungee-players` A partial extension and implementation of `pandalib-players-standalone` for Bungeecord plugin
+- `pandalib-bungee-players` A partial extension and implementation of `pandalib-players-standalone` for Bungeecord plugin;
-- `pandalib-paper` Utility and helper classes to use in Spigot/Paper plugins
+- `pandalib-paper` Utility and helper classes to use in Spigot/Paper plugins;
-- `pandalib-paper-reflect` A reflection API to ease access to NMS and OBS stuff in Paper server.
+- `pandalib-paper-reflect` A reflection API to ease access to NMS and OBS stuff in Paper server;
-- `pandalib-paper-permissions` Integration of the permission system `pandalib-permissions` into Bukkit/Spigot/Paper permission system
+- `pandalib-paper-permissions` Integration of the permission system `pandalib-permissions` into Bukkit/Spigot/Paper permission system;
-- `pandalib-paper-players`  A partial extension and implementation of `pandalib-players-standalone` for Paper plugin
+- `pandalib-paper-players`  A partial extension and implementation of `pandalib-players-standalone` for Paper plugin;
-- `pandalib-cli` Utility and helper classes for a standalone Java application
+- `pandalib-cli` Utility and helper classes for a standalone Java application.

 ### Use in your projects